swatantrasinha/learn-aws/chapter-08/README.md

   <summary>EBS Overview</summary>

 EBS stands for **Elastic Block Store**.
 It is a cloud based storage service that provides durable, high-performance block storage for use with Amazon EC2 instances.
-It works like virtual hard-drive and allows store & data access data even when EC2 instance are stopped or terminated.
+It works like virtual hard-drive and allows to store & access data even when EC2 instance are stopped or terminated.

 Here we will see:
 - How to add storage in EC2 instance